Samir Azzouz: Early years

+2005-present

-On 14 October 2005, Azzouz was arrested again on suspicion of attempting to procure heavy firearms and planning terrorist attacks against national politicians and the headquarters of the Dutch General Intelligence and Security Service (AIVD) in Leidschendam.
+On 14 October 2005, Azzouz was arrested again on suspicion of attempting to procure heavy automatic firearms and explosives and planning terrorist attacks against national politicians and the headquarters of the Dutch General Intelligence and Security Service (AIVD) in Leidschendam.

 On 14 September 2006, the Dutch television program Nova broadcast parts of a video-testament of Samir Azzouz.

 On 1 December 2006, he was sentenced to eight years' imprisonment, along with three other militant Islamists.
 He was held in Nieuw Vosseveld.
 On 2 October 2008, The Hague Court of Appeal sentenced Azzouz to nine years' imprisonment for participation in a criminal organization and punishable preparation of a terrorist crime.

 On 6 September 2013, Azzouz was released from jail on license, though he was not allowed to associate with certain people, go to certain towns or leave the country.